okfn/ckanext-announcements/README.md

 ### Activate pre-commits

-There are github actions to check code with `flake8` and `black` so it will be usefull to activate pre-commits
+There are github actions to check code with `flake8` so it will be usefull to activate pre-commits

 ```
 pip install pre-commit